sherifhasan/weatherForecast/README.md

 ## Key Features

-Current Weather Information:
+### Current Weather Information:

-Display the current weather details, including temperature, weather condition, humidity, wind speed, and wind direction.
+1.Display the current weather details, including temperature, weather condition, humidity, wind speed, and wind direction.
-Support displaying temperature in Celsius and Fahrenheit units, with a toggle switch to switch between them.
+2.Support displaying temperature in Celsius and Fahrenheit units, with a toggle switch to switch between them.

-Search Functionality:
+### Search Functionality:

 Provide a search TextField where users can enter the name of any city or location to view its weather information.

-Responsive Layout:
+### Responsive Layout:

 1. Support both vertical and horizontal layout orientations for optimal user experience on smartphones and tablets.
 2. Details view represented in a expanded view for a nice UI experiance